The physiotherapy service accepts self-referrals for a range of musculoskeletal problems.

 What happens once you have contacted us

 Once we have your details, we will contact you by telephone and discuss your problem with you.
-At busy times, this may take up to 10 working days.

 At the end of the telephone consultation, we will decide what type of treatment is best for you.
 This might be:

 - Advice on how to manage your problem

 - Advice and a home exercise programme sent to you by post or email

 - Advice to see your GP if we think the problem is not suitable for physiotherapy